Obese 2

 If the unceasing on-take of a pleasure physically threatens one's physical well-being,

-then this pleasure isn't healthy to partake in.
+then this pleasure isn't healthy.

 If a behavior, like eating, is necessary, but can be deadly if overdone,